Our Review Process

 Reactive hypoglycemia, also known as postprandial hypoglycemia or sugar crash, is a phrase used to describe recurring episodes of symptomatic hypoglycemia that occur within four hours following a high-carbohydrate meal in both persons with and without diabetes, as well as in healthy individuals.
 Because it is necessary to evaluate the patient in order to ascertain the source of the reactive hypoglycemia, the phrase is not always considered a diagnosis.
+Know about medications for diabetes.

 Individuals' hydration status, as well as their sensitivity to the pace and/or degree of drop in their blood glucose concentration, influence the severity of their symptoms.
 A crash is often noticed within four hours after consuming a large amount of carbohydrates.
 Symptoms of reactive hypoglycemia are similar to those of hypoglycemia and include the following.

 Most of these symptoms, which are often associated with sensations of hunger, are a direct result of insufficient sugar consumption, since the biology of a crash is very similar to the body's reaction to low blood sugar levels after periods of glucose insufficiency in the first place.
 If you experience any of these symptoms on a day to day basis, seek reactive hypoglycemia treatment or consult a doctor.
+Also know about postprandial glucose

 In most cases, the reason for reactive hypoglycemia is not known.
 Several hypotheses have been advanced as to why it happens, including a lack of specific hormones or enzymes, however there is no agreement among experts on the cause of the condition.